- Official Language(s)

 Choose your trip

-HIGH SCHOOL, ADULT AND FAMILY, CUSTOM OR CORPORATE TRIPS: These are typically two weeks in length and include in-country food, ground transportation and accommodation, program costs and a substantial direct donation to the Open Windows Foundation.
+HIGH SCHOOL, ADULT AND FAMILY, CUSTOM OR CORPORATE TRIPS: These are typically two weeks in length and include in-country food, ground transportation and accommodation, program costs and a substantial direct donation to the project with partner Open Windows Foundation.
 It does not include airfare.
-However, the entire cost paid through DWC is 100% tax deductible, including airfare.
+However, the entire cost, including airfare if paid through DWC, is 100% eligible for a charitable tax receipt.

 YOUTH AND UNIVERSITY TRIPS: A two- to four-week Youth and University trip varies in price and is often based on the number of participants and location.
 You can fundraise for your trip and DWC will issue charitable receipts to your donors.